-Watch out for Sharks and Cobras in NAL championship game
+Watch out for Sharks, Cobras in Arena League title game

 Watch out for Sharks and Cobras.

-The National Arena League will play its third championship on Saturday night, and fittingly, the past two champs will go at it.
+The National Arena League will play its third championship Saturday night, and fittingly, the past two champs will go at it.
 Their fierce nicknames add some intrigue, too.

 The Jacksonville Sharks will host the Carolina Cobras for the title, and while the game won’t be getting any Super Bowl-like attention, it’s a big deal for the players, coaches and fans of the six-team league.